 Criteria JORC Code Explanation Commentary Mineral Tenement and Land Status Type, name/reference number, location and ownership including agreements or material issues with third parties including joint ventures, partnerships, overriding royalties, native title interests, historical sites, wilderness or national park and environmental settings.
 The Namdini Mining Licence is located in NE Ghana.
 Namdini Mining Limited (NML) holds the mining licence.
 NML signed a Heads of Agreement with Savannah Mining Ltd (Savannah) to provide "Mining Support" services to NML.
-Savannah has signed a Heads of Agreement with Cardinal Mining Services Ltd (CMS) to provide "Mining Support" services in relation to the Namdini Mining Licence.
+Savannah has signed a Heads of Agreement with Cardinal Mining Services Ltd (CMS) to provide "Mining Support" services in relation to the Namdini Mining Licence and adjoining licences.
 The security of the tenure held at the time of reporting along with any known impediments to obtaining a licence to operate in the area.
-There are no known impediments to offer "Mining Support" services to Namdini Mining Limited within the Namdini Mining licence area.
-Exploration Done by Other Parties Acknowledgment and appraisal of exploration by other parties.
+There are no known impediments to offer "Mining Support" services to Namdini Mining Limited within the Namdini Mining licence area nor adjoining licences.
+And adjoining licences Exploration Done by Other Parties Acknowledgment and appraisal of exploration by other parties.
 No previous systematic exploration has been undertaken.